breedx2/prepply/README.md

 # todo:

 * improve landing/splash page.
-* consider navbar heading font and other heading fonts
 * dev server _should_ generate blogs and everything on the first go...just no on successive.
 * sometimes file change can crash devserver?
 * background image too big?  different sizes for viewport size?